Cannibal Holocaust

 Ages 18+, but every child is different

-This film contains extreme, visceral violence, graphic sexual assault, and actual animal cruelty.
-It is categorized as a high-intensity horror production unsuitable for anyone under the age of adulthood.
+This film contains extreme, graphic depictions of violence, sexual assault, and animal cruelty.
+It is categorized as a high-intensity horror production unsuitable for anyone under the age of majority.

 Content Safety Breakdown